Hiding Of All Overloading Methods With The Same Name In The Base Class In C++ - C++ Programming Tutorial

 Ambiguity in derived classes

-An issue may arise when a class inherits from a base class with the overloaded method .
-If derived class also introduces a method with the same name, it leads to ambiguity, and the compiler may generate an error.
+A problem might occur when a class inherits from a base class containing an overloaded method.
+If the derived class also includes a method with the identical name, it can result in ambiguity, potentially causing the compiler to produce an error.

 Example: